googlecreativelab/webvr-speaktogo/CL-LON-SpeakToGo-Twixt/README.md

 # Twixt

-A very straightforward tweening library, with Promises This is not an official Google product.
+A very straightforward tweening library, with Promises.

+This is not an official Google product.

 #### How to use ####